Peter King's 2020 NFL Mock Draft - NBC Sports

 The Lead: Mock Draft

 Different year for the mock draft.
 Even the well-connected guys are lost this year.
-One connected guy told me he thinks it’s because Pro Days are a font of information exchange for sidling scouts and GMs and coaches each spring, and those mini-personnel conventions gut shut off bv the league March 12.
-Too much other stuff happening to be concerned with chasing down Mike Mayock to compare notes on the receiving rankings.
+One connected guy told me he thinks it’s because Pro Days are a fount of information exchange for sidling scouts and GMs and coaches each spring, and those mini-personnel conventions gut shut off by the league March 12.
+Too much other stuff happening to be concerned with chasing down Mike Mayock to compare notes on the receiver rankings.

-Excuses are for losers, which I’ll be when my mock is tallied late Thursday night.
-Here we go:
+Excuses are for losers, which I’ll be when my 2020 NFL mock draft is tallied late Thursday night.
+Here we go for the first round:

 1. Cincinnati—Joe Burrow, QB, LSU